2020 Sky Blue FC season

-The 2020 Sky Blue FC season is the team's eleventh season as a professional women's soccer team, and their eighth season as a member of the National Women's Soccer League.
+The 2020 Sky Blue FC season was the team's 11th season as a professional women's soccer team, and their eighth season as a member of the National Women's Soccer League.

 The season was originally scheduled to begin on March 18, 2020.
 However, due to the COVID-19 pandemic, the start date was delayed.
 Preseason matches were cancelled on March 12 and on April 4 it was announced that a moratorium on training would continue through May 5, 2020.
 On April 24, the NWSL announced the moratorium on training would be extended through May 15.
 The start date of the season was further shifted to an indeterminate point, with the league promising to "include an appropriate preseason training period" before launching the season.
 Small group training resumed on May 25, and on May 27 the NWSL announced that the 2020 NWSL Challenge Cup would mark the league's return to action following the COVID-19 pandemic.
 The tournament was hosted in Utah from June 27 to July 26.

 On June 22, 2020, the NWSL confirmed that the regular season had been cancelled and the Challenge Cup would act as the 2020 season.
 Sky Blue finished the preliminary round as the seventh seed before ultimately being eliminated in the semi-finals by the Chicago Red Stars.

 On August 25, the NWSL announced that the season would continue with a Fall Series beginning on September 5.
 Per the rules of the series, Sky Blue played four matches as part of a three-team regional pod with the Chicago Red Stars and Washington Spirit.
 Sky Blue ultimately placed fourth in the Fall Series.